aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 # 🎓 Merge Request Mastery

-<p class="subheading">A guide to enhancing code quality through valuable code reviews</p>
+<p class="subheading">A guide to create better Merge Requests for more effective code reviews</p>

-This blog post is about making Merge Requests more "reviewable" and enhancing the value of code reviews.
-Merge Requests (MRs) are a way to allow teams to collaborate on a codebase and make sure the code is up to the standards of the team and readable by everyone.
+Merge Requests (MRs) are a way to allow collaboration on a codebase and make sure the code is up to the decided standards and readable by everyone.
+This blog post is about making Merge Requests more reviewable and enhancing the quality and value of code reviews.
+A good merge request is essential because it allows more in-depth discussion about important parts and the result would be better code and better software.
+My goal in this blog post is to share with you what makes a good MR. A good MR takes form while the branch is in development.
+There are some things we need to take into consideration constantly while developing the branch to improve quality of our MRs.

-First I provide a short explanation so you know the context of each point.
+First I provide a short listed explanation so you know the context of each point.
 Then I'll dive deep into each of them, with the philosophy behind it and my takes.

 ## 📌 TLDR {#tldr}